PHOTOSYNTHESIS [TOPIC GUIDE]

 - Transfer of electrons occurs in light harvesting complexes

-- Per Calvin cycle 1 glucose molecule is produced
+- Per Calvin cycle 1 glucose molecule is produced, of which the excess are stored subsequently

 - There are strong links with cellular respiration, prep the 2 topics together in anticipation of essays